 The NORC Cores provide outstanding technical services and assist investigators in areas of research including isotope tracers, mathematical modeling, rodent models, and mass spectrometry.
 The four NORC research cores are as follows:

 Biomolecular Analysis (BMA)

 Clinical Service Research (CSR)

 Accessing NORC Services:

-Please acknowledge the Washington University NORC, Nutrition Obesity Research Center, (formerly CNRU) in your publications by: "Supported by Grant Number P30DK056341 NORC".
+Please acknowledge the Washington University NORC, Nutrition Obesity Research Center, in your publications by: "Supported by NIH grant P30 DK056341 (Nutrition Obesity Research Center)".